HomeAboutDestinationsContact

 Torun, Poland

-If you have extra time, you can go to Platforma widokowa/Panorama Torunia across the river and get some good shots of Torun.
+If you have extra time, you can go to Platforma widokowa/Panorama Torunia across the river and get some good shots of the cityscape.
 However note that the walk is much longer than it seems to be on a map, so it’s not exactly a quick stop.
-It took me about half an hour to get to the other side of the bridge from central Torun, and then you need to go back towards the water.
+It took me about half an hour to get to the other side of the bridge from central Torun, and then you need to go along the bank to get actual views.
+It was definitely more out of the way than I’d imagined it, and since it was quite far away, my shots weren’t as nice as I thought they’d be.

 Torun, Poland Torun, Poland